-Vantage Point of Northwest Arkansas has helped countless children, teens, adults, and older adults struggling with mental health disorders or chemical dependency successfully recover and regain their lives.
-Through the usage of empirically-validated treatments, we offer those addicted to prescription drugs a safe, nonjudgmental atmosphere to begin to truly heal from prescription drug abuse and addiction.
+Vantage Point of Northwest Arkansas, located in Fayetteville, has helped countless children, teens, adults, and older adults struggling with mental health disorders or chemical dependency successfully recover and regain their lives.
+Through the usage of empirically-validated treatments at our center, we offer those addicted to prescription drugs a safe, nonjudgmental atmosphere to begin to truly heal from prescription drug abuse and addiction.

 How to Help a Friend or Loved One Seek Treatment